-Associate Professor in Chinese Religion and Thought, East Asian Languages and Civilizations; Director of Graduate Studies; Center of East Asian Studies
+Associate Professor in Chinese Religion and Thought, East Asian Languages and Civilizations; Director, Center for East Asian Studies

 Professor Copp’s research focuses on the history of religious practice in China during the eighth through the twelfth centuries.
 In particular, he studies material sources (manuscripts, amulets, seals, archaeological sites, etc) for the practices of Chinese Buddhism in this period.
 More recently, he has sought to broaden his work by beginning to study the histories of Manichaeism and Christianity at Dunhuang and Turfan, key sites on the eastern “silk roads.”
 In general, he has a strong interest in exploring premodern China in its broader eastern Eurasian contexts.